AzureCAT-GSI/FireHoseTraining2017/containers/containers_intro.md

 #### Exposing your pods to the internet.

-On some platforms (for example Google Compute Engine) the kubectl command can integrate with your cloud provider to add a [public IP address](https://kubernetes.io/docs/user-guide/services.md#publishing-services---service-types) for the pods, to do this run:
+On some platforms (for example Azure) the kubectl command can integrate with your cloud provider to add a [public IP address](https://kubernetes.io/docs/user-guide/services.md#publishing-services---service-types) for the pods, to do this run:

 ```